Kidpreneur Making A Difference Through The Nice Bench

 “There are no words.
 Utter shock.
 A surreal, out-of-body experience.
 Our eldest boy, Caden was diagnosed with Leukemia at the age of nine.
 What?
 Kids don’t get cancer.

 It is so cliché to say that our world was turned up-side-down but it truly was.
 Pure chaos.
-We had just moved three hours north of the city and were set up to live on an island for the summer when we found out we had to turn around and relocate to be near Sick Kids, in Toronto.
+We had just moved three hours north of the city and as a result, we were to live on an island for the summer.
+When we found out we had to turn around and relocate to be near Sick Kids, in Toronto.
 We had nowhere to go.
 A family of five.
 Thankfully, friends and family (our community/life-support) helped us out in ways that go way above and beyond.
 An expecting couple gave us their home for the summer, we had meals delivered, activities set up for our other two children, the list goes on-and-on.
 Incredible.
 We are beyond thankful for their help, it brings tears to my eyes.

 Watching Caden endure years of treatment, lumbar punctures, complications, IVs…gutted me.
 This nightmare has shaved years off my life.
 I’m sure of it.
 Despite it all, I was determined to remain positive and happy and strong for Caden.
 I think he was doing the same for me.
 He remained stoic, fierce and next-level brave through it all.”